mizzioisf/openhospital-client/README.md

 ### Config file generation

+It is possibile to set the GENERATE_CONFIG_FILES option to "on" to regenerate the OH configuration files at startup (this is also possibile by selecting the *g* script option).
+The default is set to off, so the configuration files are not regenerated and overwritten at every startup.
+This is useful for production environment where the configuration is fixed.

 ```
 # set GENERATE_CONFIG_FILES=on "on" to force generation / overwriting of configuration files:
 # data/conf/my.cnf and oh/rsc/*.properties files will be regenerated from the original .dist files